If you're being tested for COVID-19 because you have symptoms, you and your entire household must self-isolate until your test results are received.

 Ontario has a user-friendly, online portal for the public to easily access their COVID-19 lab test results.

-If results state, "Unable to post positive / negative results on this website," your results may be available in another location.
-To find the other location, look for an arrow on the lower right hand side that says, "Previous results".
+If results state, "Unable to post positive / negative results on this website or results unavailable on this site," your results may be available in another location.
+To find the other location, scroll to the bottom of the page and click on "Previous results".
 Verify the results in this section and match the date you had your COVID-19 test.

 By offering faster and secure access to test results on your computer or mobile device, this portal will help ease pressures on public health units and frontline workers to provide this information so they can better focus on containing COVID-19.